 The stage label doesn't matter.
 The problem does.

-The Build is for founders who'd rather see one workflow running in production than ten on a roadmap.
+I'm for founders who'd rather see one workflow running in production than ten on a roadmap.

 Saher Shodhan is an exited founder, senior operator, and hands-on builder.
 He's been in the founder seat, not the advisor seat.
 That's the difference.